CNFeffery/feffery-antd-docs/documents/AntdTable-en_US.md

     - **minRows:** *int* type.
 Used to set the minimum number of rows.
     - **maxRows:** *int* type.
 Used to set the maximum number of rows.
   - **maxLength:** *int* type.
 Used to set the maximum number of characters allowed in the input box.
 There is no limit by default.
+  - **placeholder:** *string* type, Used to *set the placeholder text displayed in input mode when the cell content is empty.*
 - **align:** *string* type.
 Used to set the horizontal alignment of the content of the current field.
 Available options are `'left'`, `'center'`, `'right'`.
 - **width:** *int* or *string* type.
 Used to set the width of the current field.
 - **hidden:** *bool* type, default: `False`.
 Used to set whether the current field should be hidden.
+- **filterResetToDefaultFilteredValue:** *bool* type, used to determine whether the filter menu corresponding to the current field should be reset to the default selected items set by the `defaultFilteredValues` parameter after resetting.

 **data:** Type *list*